 Why Miso Is Remarkably Healthy

-Miso, a fermented soybean condiment popular in parts of Asia, especially Japan, has made its way into healthfood sections of North American supermarkets.
-Most people who love it first consumed it in Japanese miso soup.
+Miso, a fermented soybean condiment popular in parts of Asia, especially Japan, has made its way into the health food sections of North American supermarkets.
+Most people who love miso first consumed it in Japanese miso soup.
 It’s incredibly nutritious and linked to a variety of health benefits, including better digestion and a stronger immune system.
-Natural fermentation (healthy bacteria) in our foods supports the digestive process.

 - Calories: 56